 STEP 2: Prepare the vegetables and spices

-- Peel the carrot, parsley root, and celeriac, dice into ½ inch pieces.
+- Peel the carrot, parsley root, and celeriac, and dice them into 1/2-inch pieces.

 - Peel onions and chop them roughly.
 Peel an apple and dice it.

-- If possible, tie the spices tightly in a clean canvas; you will place the canvas with spices into a pot later.
+- If possible, tie the spices tightly to a clean canvas; you will place the canvas with spices into a pot later.

 I used my old tea strainer for allspice balls and peppercorn and put the bay leaves free into a pot: